Not a paid endorsement.

 Now that my son is getting into extracurricular activities, like sports, birthday parties etc. I don’t want to be “old guy” in the room with slacks on who looks like he just came from work.
 So, I’ve been kind of looking at jeans.
 I was thinking maybe the style and fit have changed in the last 5 years – yeah no!
 Over the years I’ve looked at “clothing for wheelchair users” but everything I saw had a medical look and feel to it.
 Not any mainstream fashion sense.
 That all changed when I came across ABL Denim!

 Again, this is not a paid endorsement.
 ABL Denim, has got the wheelchair clothing and fashion right!
-The website is what got me to give them a try.
-The site has a feel of a mainstream website like Levi or some other clothing site.
+The website is what got me to give them a try a pair because the site has a feel of a mainstream website like Levi or some other clothing site.
 Don’t get me wrong it’s evident that’s it’s jeans for the wheelchair user but it’s not the focus but the rather the fashion.

 I ordered my first pair, I was a little nervous when the package arrived.
 The website looked so good that I was afraid I’d be let down by the actual product.
 Guess what!
 The jeans lived up to to website’s image!
 The jeans are real denim; just a lesser weight so they are not as rigged and tight.